dwave-examples/flow-shop-scheduling/README.md

 #### Makespan Constraint
 In this demonstration, the maximum makespan can be defined by the user or it will be determined using a greedy heuristic.
-Placing an upper bound on the makespan improves the performance of the D-Wave sampler; however, if the upper bound is too low then the sampler may fail to find a feasible solution.
+Placing an upper bound on the makespan improves the performance of the sampler; however, if the upper bound is too low then the sampler may fail to find a feasible solution.

 ## Nonlinear Model Overview